CYBEX-P/cybex/Markdown and openAPI/Cybex-P Analytics Module.md

 > - `ExampleEventID:`
 	> 	- Type: Example ID
 		> 		- This part of the example is where what type of information is extracted and stored is located
+- ***common***
+	-
+	Common is base filter module that supplies the other modules below with the filter() method.
+The filter method essentially handles the parsing of Tahoe data and storing the data and it's hash to the backend.
 -	***Cowrie***
 	-
 	Cowrie is a piece of open source software that can be used in any environment to emulate a UNIX system or SSH/Telnet Proxy; under the hood of the the system, it is a honeypot for gathering malicious SSH connections.
 The *Cowrie filter* itself processes the SSH login information provided by the cowrie system.